LucasOe/mmultiplayer/README.md

 ## Setup

-1. Download the latest launcher from <a href="https://github.com/Toyro98/mmultiplayer/releases">here</a>.
+1. Download the latest installer from <a href="https://github.com/Toyro98/mmultiplayer/releases">here</a>.
-2. Run the launcher either before Mirror's Edge or when Mirror's Edge is running.
+2. Run the program either before Mirror's Edge or when Mirror's Edge is running.
 3. Press `Insert` to view the in-game menu where you can adjust settings as you please.

 ## Features